 New to Bounty?

-To mark the event this year, Gunditjmara-woman Bayley Misfud, Officeworks’ National Indigenous Engagement Lead, chose animals that are significant in Indigenous Australian stories and culture as craft projects.
+To help spark conversations in your own home we’re sharing a fun craft idea from Gunditjmara-woman Bayley Misfud, Officeworks’ National Indigenous Engagement Lead.
+Her paper craft projects include animals that are significant in Indigenous Australian stories and culture.

-As kids create their paper animals to make these NAIDOC Week crafts, they can learn more about First Nations, Indigenous languages and the animals’ significance in Aboriginal and Torres Strait Islander culture.
+As kids create their paper animals to make these crafts, they can learn more about First Nation, Indigenous languages and the animals’ significance in Aboriginal and Torres Strait Islander culture.

 We’re lucky enough to be able to share one of those fun ideas with you below!

-Head to Officeworks to see more NAIDOC craft ideas including how to:
+Head to Officeworks to see more paper craft ideas including how to: